Frigid monster storm across US claims at least 24 lives | Science-Environment

 - United States

-The storm unleashed its full fury on Buffalo, with hurricane-force winds and snow causing whiteout conditions, paralyzing emergency response efforts — New York Gov. Kathy Hochul said almost every fire truck in the city was stranded Saturday — and shutting down the airport through Monday, according to officials.
+The storm unleashed its full fury on Buffalo, with hurricane-force winds and snow causing whiteout conditions, paralyzing emergency response efforts.

-"If I stay in this car I'm going to die here with my kids," he recalled thinking, but believing they had to try.
+"If I stay in this car I'm going to die here with my kids," Ilunga recalled thinking.
 He cried when the family walked through the shelter doors.
 "It's something I will never forget in my life.''
 The storm knocked out power in communities from Maine to Seattle.
 But heat and lights were steadily being restored across the US.

-According to poweroutage.us, less than 300,000 customers were without power at 8 a.m.
-EDT Sunday - down from a peak of 1.7 million.
+According to poweroutage.us, less than 300,000 customers were without power at 8 am EDT on Sunday - down from a peak of 1.7 million.
 In North Carolina, less than 6,600 customers had no power - down from a peak of 485,000 or more.

-Utility officials said rolling blackouts would continue for the next few days.
+Concerns about rolling blackouts across eastern states subsided Sunday after PJM Interconnection said its utilities could meet the day's peak electricity demand.
+The mid-Atlantic grid operator had called for its 65 million consumers to conserve energy amid the freeze on Saturday.

+Across New England, about 121,300 customers remained without power on Sunday, with Maine still the hardest hit.
+In New York, more than 39,000 households were still without power Sunday, including 27,000 in Erie County, where utility crews and hundreds of National Guard troops battled high winds and struggled with getting stuck in the snow.

 Along Interstate 71 in Kentucky, Terry Henderson and her husband, Rick, weathered a 34-hour traffic jam in a rig outfitted with a diesel heater, a toilet and a refrigerator after getting stuck trying to drive from Alabama to their Ohio home for Christmas.